 Joint tenancy

-Consolidated right of ownership is a case where two or more people jointly own a property, each of whom has an equal and undivided share.
-It means that all co-owners have equal rights to possess and enjoy the entire property.
 The consolidated co-owners have the right to survivorship.
 Accordingly, when a co-owner dies, this person’s interest in the property under the consolidated common ownership does not belong to the heirs but ceases to exist.
 Thus, this part of the benefit is evenly distributed among the remaining co-owners.

 Tenancy in common